WPLake > Learning Hub > How To Add Custom Fields to WooCommerce Product Page

 Unfortunately, neither WooCommerce nor the ACF plugin come with a way to actually show the field values on the front end of your website.
 But any good WordPress developer must know how to amend the Woo product page template.
 So let's dive in.

-For the pros and tech-savvy readers: modify and add PHP code to get and display these fields, how to work with ACF fields can be read in ACF documentation.
+For the pros and tech-savvy readers: modify and add PHP code to get and display these fields using the ACF get_field() function.

 However, there’s another way.
 It means using some plugin that will do it instead of us.
-In our case, we'll use the Advanced Views plugin to show the custom fields.
+In our case, we'll use the Advanced Views framework to show the custom fields.

 How to use Advanced Views to display custom field values on product pages